 - Adding emojis to your ad copy

-- Test mentioning your product’s price inside the ad
+- Mentioning your product’s price inside the ad

 - Experiment with odd and even numbers when sharing list posts

-Facebook ad copy testing can also be used for finding highly engaging headlines for your blog articles.
+Facebook ad copy testing can also help you find highly engaging headlines for your blog articles.
 Simply split test 3-5 different ad headlines to see what makes the most people click.

-For tens of Facebook ad copywriting tips, take a look at these 47 Facebook ad tips.
+For even more insight into ad copywriting, take a look at our Facebook ad tips.

 Your Facebook ad is like a candy wrapper.
 It tempts people to click on your ad to discover the sweet deal on the landing page.

-In simple words, the highest purpose of your Facebook ad’s copy and design should be presenting your value proposition in the most compelling way possible.
+Put simply, the main goal of your Facebook ad’s copy and design should be to present your unique value proposition (UVP) in the most compelling way possible.

-But what if you’re unsure what your most compelling value proposition is?
+But what if you don’t know what your most compelling value proposition is?

-A/B testing isn’t the answer to everything in life.
-However, it could be the answer to the confusion over your UVP (Unique Value Proposition).
+A/B testing isn’t the answer to everything.
+However, it could be the answer to any confusion regarding your UVP.

-Tip: The best place in ad to test your UVP is either in the headline or the main text -- wherever the text is more prominent and seen by most people.
+Tip: The best place to test your UVP is either in the headline or the main text (wherever the text is more prominent and seen by most people).

 4 tips and ideas for split testing calls-to-action

-- Test 2-3 CTAs that are closest to your desired action.
+- Test two to three CTAs that are closest to your desired action.

-- Don’t limit yourself to the CTA button, test CTAs in ad headlines.
+- Don’t limit yourself to the CTA button; test CTAs in ad headlines, too.

 - Use action verbs to make your CTAs more actionable.